ajdev05/packet-detection/README.md

 5) To setup email - https://youtu.be/90tn6zDfJCI

-6) After you get the password put it in the program
+6) After you get your email and password put it in the program

 7) You are all done now